8thwall/web/gettingstarted/README.md

-# Getting Started with 8th Wall Web
+# Getting Started with 8th Wall

 ## Download and run sample projects